MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 <b>setClientData</b> - Set the arbitrary data structure for the data coming from the client

 <b>setServerData</b> - Set the arbitrary python data structure for the data coming from the server

+<b>setTeardown</b> - (ChopLib 4.3+) Indicate this data should be forwarded to downstream module's teardown functions.

 Note that the format of ChopProtocol is not meant to be restrictive.
 You can and should override or ignore some functionality if it doesn't fit your model of how data should be handled (e.g., creating a 'data' element instead